 The RAM needs to be physically as close as possible to the processor to have the best advantage.
-To add RAM externally, you either need a connector or an expansion cable. .RAM cannot be added externally.
-You cannot simulate some space on your hard disk to act as RAM and you cannot use your USB device as RAM.
+It would help if you either had a connector or an expansion cable to add RAM externally.RAM cannot be added externally.
+You cannot simulate some space on your hard disk to act as RAM, and you cannot use your USB device as RAM.

 Is it possible to add RAM to laptops externally?

-No. Definitely not.
+No. not.
 RAM has a purpose.
 It needs to feed in data to the processor as fast as possible.
 The RAM needs to be physically as close as possible to the processor to have the best advantage.

 To add RAM externally, you either need a connector or an expansion cable.
-We are not creating a bottleneck and the RAM is now nothing better than your SSD.
+We are not creating a bottleneck, and the RAM is now nothing better than your SSD.

-- USB 2 is limited to 480Megabits/second a theoretical max data transfer rate of 60 MegaBytes/second.
+- USB 2 is limited to 480Megabits/second, a theoretical max data transfer rate of 60 MegaBytes/second.

-- USB 3 is limited to 5Gigabits/second a theoretical max data transfer rate of about 620 MegaBytes/second.
+- USB 3 is limited to 5Gigabits/second, a theoretical max data transfer rate of about 620 MegaBytes/second.